The Darlaston Family Web Pages

 Street, (‘H’), Cae Harris (‘CH’), and Dowlais Top (‘T’).

-contour, whereas Merthyr is about 500’ above sea level, giving rise to the
+1250’ contour, whereas Merthyr is about 500’ above sea level, giving rise to

-principally to serve the coal and iron industries, but the elimination of those
+been built principally to serve the coal and iron industries, but the

 Another